 All students have the opportunity to participate in intramural sports such as volleyball, softball, basketball, and a variety of student initiated gym games.
 Full time matriculated students may also try out for our intercollegiate teams.
-Presently we offer baseball and soccer in the fall for men, and men's and women'sbasketball in the winter.
+We offer women's softball and basketball; for men, there is baseball, soccer and basketball.
 All teams participate in the United States Collegiate Athletic Association.
 We also participate in a New England and Maine league for selected teams.
 Students have the opportunity to petition the athletic department to form other teams.
 We offer open gym whenever the teams aren't in season.
 Students must meet athletic and academic eligibility requirements to participate in intercollegiate sports.